High School

 Grade 9 (Age 14-15) – The Year of Polarities

-As a group of apprentices 9th grade students look at the world with new eyes, gathering insights from their observations.
+As apprentices, 9th grade students look at the world with new eyes, gathering insights from their observations.
 As journeymen, they practice finding the balance between opposites.
 The are eager to learn and will work hard to make new ideas their own.
 Their skills and experiences from previous years provide a foundation as they test the world to find their own truth.
 In black and white drawing they create a picture in which light and dark exist in relationship to one another, while finding all of the shades in-between.
 In blacksmithing they give form to the heated iron and in the process must find inner form.
 Their question, “What am I and the world made of?” moves them towards a journey of interest in the world.
 With each year, their capacity for self-reliance increases, as does their interest and empathy for each other.

-FOCUS: Exploring contrasts and opposites (e.g., light/dark, comedy/tragedy, revolution/stability).
+Exploring contrasts and opposites (e.g., light/dark, comedy/tragedy, revolution/stability).

-MAIN LESSONS: History: Revolutions (French, American, Industrial)
+HISTORY: Revolutions (French, American, Industrial)

 SCIENCE: Thermodynamics, anatomy, geology